Sleep, Science, and Wellbeing: lllustration for Philips Sleep

 Instead of using photographic realism, I relied on vector-based shadows—subtle overlaps and color shifts—to create depth.

-In a world overwhelmed by data, visuals like this one cut through the noise.
-They humanize the science behind Philips’ mission and it was a delightful project to do!
+In a world overwhelmed by data, I aim to bring back the human side and bring that back to the science behind Philips’ mission.
+It was a delightful project to do for Philips Healthcare!